-The Swine Teaching and Research Center is a limited access farm, open from 8 a.m. to 4 p.m., Monday through Friday.
+Visits to the Swine Teaching and Research Center are by appointment only.
 Persons interested in touring must stay away from pigs at other farms for a minimum of 48 hours and must not have visited a foreign country in the 7 days prior to visiting the farm.
 Persons wanting to tour the main farm will have to shower in the farm’s facilities and wear farm provided clothing.
 Groups numbering larger than 20 people may be eligible for entry through the farms “Danish-entry” room.
 Persons interested in visiting other sites will have to wear farm provided clothing (coveralls, boots, etc.).
 Anyone wishing to visit the Swine Teaching and Research Center must first contact Kevin Turner (517-355-7485) to determine possible dates and times.

 The swine farm’s primary mission is to work with faculty and staff as they complete their research, teaching and extension/outreach programs.
 Animals produced are used for research in nutrition, behavior, genetics, environmental management, meat science and muscle biology, and production management.
 Animals are also used for class projects and experiences for all MSU students, as well as many 4-H, FFA, and other youth and adult activities.